MHudomalj/CAMP/README.md

 In the .streamlit/config.toml file remove '#' before sslCertFile and sslKeyFile.

+!!!Even though ssl is enabled do not expose this application to the internet!!!
+The application is only designed to work on your private network.

+Browser will warn you that the ceritficate is not trusted.
+You can accept the certificate as you generated it yourself.

 ## Running CAMP
-To run the application do the following command inside this repository folder using CMD.
+To run the application, do the following command inside this repository folder using CMD.
 The virtual environment must be activated first.
 ```
 .venv\Scrpits\activate
 streamlit run CAMP_app.py